The Broadview Branch is a neighborhood center for studying, research and reading. Families often visit after school.

-When the city of Seattle annexed the Broadview area in 1954, it took over a branch formerly opened by the King County Library System at 525 N. 105th St. In 1955, The Seattle Public Library re-opened the location as the Oakview Branch.
+The city of Seattle annexed the Broadview area in 1954.
+At this time, it took over a branch formerly opened by the King County Library System.
+In 1955, the location reopened as the Oakview Branch.

 Four pieces of artwork by Northwest artist Marvin Oliver, which hung in the original branch, returned to the building.